 A Wind Turbine Installation Vessel is complex in operation.
 It transforms from a vessel to a platform and vice versa.
 MARIN provides assistance in determining the operational performance from a hydrodynamic point of view, in design phase and in daily operations.
 Our services consist of: Propulsion optimization, Predicting vessel motions and Crew comfort, Jack-up leg impact load analysis, DP station keeping accuracy analysis, Operability analysis, Training of crews and Tools to support on board daily operations.

 Speed Power Prediction

 Our DESP-tool predicts the speed-power relation in an early design stage.
 The tool is used in combination with model test data of similar ships in order to improve the prediction.
 In this way different alternatives can be compared.
-The effect shallow water can be included with or without a restricted width of a fairway.Next steps: optimizing the hull shape to reduce wave making resistance and to improve the stern configuration.
+Confined water effects can be included.Next steps: optimizing the hull shape to reduce wave making resistance and to improve the stern configuration.
 Here more complex CFD computations are used.

 Operational Analysis applying voyage simulations

 The ship route simulation tool GULLIVER is available for so-called shiproute simulations.
 This allows comparing fuel consumption of different designs in different conditions over a complete voyage.
 In sea going situations relevant wind and wave data is collected.
-This is used for performance assessments providing insight in for example operational windows, service reliability, and comfort levels for crew/passengers.
+The resulting performance assessments provide insight in for example operational windows, service reliability, and comfort levels for crew/passengers.